 The Building Commissioner and Zoning Administrator shall act on all requests for boundary adjustments as provided in this Section within fifteen (15) working days of submittal thereof.

 The processing fee for a Boundary Adjustment Plat shall be one hundred fifty dollars ($150.00).

-Existing lots in non-compliance.
-Boundary adjustments shall be allowed for lawful lots of record existing in non-compliance with minimum area, frontage and dimensional requirements of this Chapter or Chapter 405: Zoning Regulations provided that the resulting adjustment of lot lines does not increase the degree of non-compliance.
+Existing Lots In Non-Compliance.
+Boundary adjustments shall be allowed for lawful lots of record existing in non-compliance with minimum area, frontage and dimensional requirements of this Chapter or Chapter 405: Zoning Regulations provided that each of the resulting lots comply with this Chapter and Chapter 405.

 [Ord.
 No. 44 §7, 3-7-1949; Ord.
 No. 175 §2, 9-9-1958; Ord.
 No. 2001-1200 §1, 7-17-2001]

 No plat of any subdivision shall be entitled to record in the County Recorder's office or have any validity until it shall have been approved in the manner prescribed herein.

 No building or repair permits shall be issued for any structure located on a lot in any subdivision the plat of which has been prepared after the date of the adoption of this Chapter but which has not been approved in accordance with the provisions contained herein.

 The Board of Aldermen shall not permit any public improvements over which it has any control to be made or any money expended for improvements in any area that has been subdivided or upon any street that has been platted after the date of the adoption of this Chapter unless such subdivision or street has been approved in accordance with the provisions contained herein.